Zulhaditya/bookshelf/README.md

 ![Example screenshot](./screenshot-bookshelf.png)

 ## Setup
-To run this project, running it locally using live-server or open the index.html file
+To run this project, running it locally using live-server or open the index.html file.

 ## Project Status
 Project is: _complete._ <!-- / _complete_ / _no longer being worked on_. reason ? -->